Climate-Resilience-Collaborative/CoastVision/README.md

 <img src='media/transect_intersections.JPG' alt='Transect Intersections' width='300' height='auto'>

-In this case the intersections are saved in a dataframe of the following structure:
+In this case, the intersections are saved in a dataframe of the following structure:
 <table border="1">
    <tr>
       <th>Timestamp</th>